 Why should we have a sensory bin?

-A sensory filler stimulates a child’s five senses, when your kid is overwhelmed or bored or throwing tantrums, take a container and put in any fillers, add some toys, and present it to them.
+Sensory fillers stimulate a child’s five senses, when your kid is overwhelmed or bored or throwing tantrums, take a container and put in any fillers, add some toys, and present it to them.
 This helps them to calm down, use their imagination, and enhances the kid’s curiosity.
-The more the kid is exposed to a sensory texture, less they will be picky eaters.
+The more the kid is exposed to a sensory texture, the less they will be picky eaters.

 What can a kid learn from a sensory bin?